Piano Chord Theory – The Definitive Resource

 In this lesson, you’re going to learn some piano chord theory principles that you can use to make better music.

 How To Learn Practical Piano Chord Theory Basics

-With piano chord theory, you can start to play really cool piano chords as shown by Steve below:
+With piano chord theory, you can start to play really cool jazz piano chords as shown by Steve below: